thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ### It allows us to keep mainline stable

 There is this commonly accepted belief that branches are required to keep mainline stable.
-However, the opposite is more often true. **More often than not, branches will be the cause of an unstable mainline.**
+However, the opposite is more frequently true. **More often than not, branches will be the cause of an unstable mainline.**

 Why is that?